The Justice Leaguer and a Carpenter

 A/N: This is a sequel to “The League of Extraordinary Women”.
 It will make a lot more sense if you read that first.
-Also, this chapter is a follow-up to the first and fifteenth chapters in this story, so go back and read them if you haven’t done so yet.

 Disclaimer: None of these characters belong to me.
 If you want details on ownership and all that jazz, you’ll want to read the appropriate intros in “The League of Extraordinary Women”.